Pseudo-magnetic Fields and Effective Dynamics in Strained Honeycomb Structures: The Singularity at 0

 \section{The Singularity at 0}

-In this section, we prove \Cref{MainTheorem2}.
+In this section we deal with the case $V \equiv 0$ and prove \Cref{MainTheorem2}.
+In \Cref{SecDFEE}, a basic building block of the theorem is the uniform-in-time boundedness of the wave kernel, which fails in this case, where the treatment will produce an extra linear growth in $t$.
+We develop another approach for this case.

 According to the notations introduced in \Cref{SecDPSO}, the Bloch mode corresponding to the lowest band should be denoted by $\Phi_1(\by;\bk)$, which unfortunately conflicts with the $E_D$-eigenfunction described in \Cref{DefDiracPoint}.
 To avoid this clash of notations, throughout and only in this section, \textbf{we use} $\Phi_g(\by;\bk)$ (``$g$" refers to ``ground") \textbf{to indicate the lowest band Bloch mode}.
 In case of $V \equiv 0$, we have that

 Hence, we can choose a $E_0 < E_D-2\delta$ such that

 Also, define the wave kernel $k(\lambda,t) = \frac{\sin(\sqrt{\lambda}t)}{\sqrt{\lambda}},\lambda>0$ and $k(0,t)=t$.